Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

   * Authentication mechanisms for each component.
   * Frequently monitor authentication logs.
   * Access control policies to prevent unauthorized access to the system.

+  (See Security Functions and Features for an example.)

 Tampering with data
 * Threat: Metrics can be tampered
 * Mitigations:
    * TLS is used by default for communication with all object storages, providing an additional layer of security for data in transit.
   * Querier must check the integrity of the metrics received from object storage before delivering it back to the user.
   * If the integrity check fails then the metrics must be discarded and logged as a security event.
+      * For example, when the Querier component receives metrics from storage , it can use a checksum or cryptographic method to generate a hash value.
+If the generated hash value does not match the expected hash value, or some other integrity verification values, the tampered metrics should be discarded.

 Repudiation
 * Threat: Repudiation of actions perfomed on the Thanos system
 * Mitigations:
   * Implement centralized audit collection and alerting for any suspicious activity or security events.
+For example, a user deleting a metric should raise a security alert.
+This should be recorded in the audit log and flagged as suspsicious.
   * Implement auditing for actions performed by Thanos users and admin.
 Also, implement audit logging of components.
+For example, every time a user performs an action (such as querying or modifying metrics, for instance), their actions should be added to the audit log.
+The audit log can contain information such as timestamps, their identity, what actions they performed etc. This can help keep users accountable and prevent repudiation of their actions.

 Information Disclosure
 * Threat: Unauthorized access to sensitive information.
 * Mitigation:
    * Server-side encryption must be used for storing data, and TLS encryption for data transmission.
+For example, the data can be stored in an encrypted database.
    * Implementation of proper access control mechanisms to restrict access to sensitive information.
+(See Security Functions and Features).
    * Access of Thanos can be configured/limited to minimize potential attack surface.
+For example, access to Thanos can be resricted to specific networks or IP addresses.
+Addtionally, unused features should be disables.

 Denial of Service